Engee documentation

 where

-• and are the radii of the valve port and ball port, respectively;
+• and — the radii of the valve opening and the hole in the ball, respectively;

-• - displacement of the centre of the orifice relative to the centre of the valve port;
+• — displacement of the center of the hole relative to the center of the valve port;

-• - rotation of the ball valve set by the signal from the S port.
-The valve is fully closed at 0 rad and fully open at π/2 rad.
+• — rotation of the ball valve, set by a signal from port S. The valve is fully closed at 0 rad and fully open at π/2 rad.

-If you set the Opening characteristic parameter to Tabulated, the block interpolates the valve opening from the Area vector, Cv flow coefficient vector, Kv flow coefficient vector, or Sonic conductance vector parameters.
+If the Opening characteristic parameter is set to `Tabulated', the block interpolates the valve opening from the Area vector, Cv flow coefficient vector, Kv flow coefficient vector or Sonic conduction vector parameters.
 The elements in these vectors correspond to the elements in the Ball rotation vector parameter.
-The block interpolates between data points using linear interpolation and uses nearest extrapolation for points outside the table boundaries.
+The block interpolates between data points using linear interpolation and uses the closest extrapolation for points beyond the boundaries of the table.

 The block equations depend on the Valve parametrization parameter.

-If the Valve parametrization parameter is set to Cv flow coefficient, the mass flow rate, will be defined as
+If you set the Valve parametrization parameter to Cv flow coefficient, then the mass flow rate is, will be defined as

 where

-• - is the value of the parameter Maximum Cv flow coefficient;
+• — the value of the parameter Maximum Cv flow coefficient;

 • — valve opening area;

-• - is the maximum valve area when the valve is fully open;
+• — maximum valve area when the valve is fully open;

 • — expansion coefficient;